daos-stack/daos/utils/sl/README.md

                                    A user can do this via:
                                    ENV.Alias('install', "$PREFIX")
                                    ENV.Install("$PREFIX/bin", program).
-                                   By default, prerequisites will
-                                   also be installed here.
-If a
-                                   user specifies TARGET_PREFIX,
-                                   only symbolic links for such
-                                   will be installed here.

-TARGET_PREFIX=<path>               An alternative location to place
-                                   prerequisite builds.
-If set,
-                                   Each individual prerequisite
-                                   component will be installed in
-                                   $TARGET_PREFIX/<component> and
-                                   a symbolic link to the
-                                   installation targets will be
-                                   placed in $PREFIX.
-                                   will be installed here.

-PREBUILT_PREFIX=<path>[:<path>...]
-If set, the directories will be
-                                   searched for component builds.
-                                   Each component will be found
-                                   in $PREBUILT_PREFIX/<component>.
-                                   If a component is missing, it
-                                   will be fetched and built
-                                   using the definition of the
-                                   component.

-<COMPONENT>_PREBUILT=<path>        If set, the directory will be
-                                   used as the already installed
-                                   location for the component.
-                                   If the location doesn't exist,
-                                   the build will fail with an
-                                   error.

 SRC_PREFIX=<path>[:<path>...]
 If set, the directories will be
                                    searched for component sources.